Jonathan Lewis (soccer)

-Jonathan Jeremy Lewis (born June 4, 1997) is an American professional soccer player who plays as a winger for Major League Soccer club Colorado Rapids and the United States national team.
+Jonathan Jeremy Lewis (born June 4, 1997) is an American professional soccer player who last played as a winger for EFL League One club Barnsley.

 Born in Atlanta but raised in Plantation, Florida, Lewis began his career with the Plantation Eagles and the Chicago Fire before being selected to join RIASA in England.
 There, he attracted interest from a few clubs before signing with League One side Bradford City in July 2015.
 After a short loan to Farsley Celtic, Lewis returned to the United States and began playing college soccer for the Akron Zips.
 Following his freshman season, Lewis was selected with the third overall pick by New York City FC in the 2017 MLS SuperDraft.

-Lewis spent two-and-a-half seasons with New York City FC, including a short loan at Louisville City, before being traded to the Colorado Rapids in May 2019.
+Lewis spent two and a half seasons with New York City FC, including a short loan at Louisville City, before being traded to the Colorado Rapids in May 2019.
 Internationally, Lewis initially represented the United States at the under-20 level before making his senior debut in January 2019 against Panama.
 He was selected as part of the squad for both the 2019 and 2021 Gold Cup squads.